 Again, yes, and depending on one’s pain threshold.
-Any IPL treatment can cause a mild discomfort on the area being treated.
-One can feel a slight warm, heat sensation or like a rubber band snapping on the skin.
-This is a normal occurrence during each shots of light emitted from the device.
+Any IPL treatment can cause a mild discomfort in the area being treated.
+One can feel a slightly warm, heat sensation or like a rubber band snapping on the skin.
+This is a normal occurrence during each shot of light emitted from the device.
 A startling zap from the device means that it working effectively in destroying the hair bulb.

-Since IPL hair removal treatment is dealing with skin, you should ensure you have sufficient knowledge on proper skin care pre and post treatment.
+Since IPL hair removal treatment is dealing with skin, you should ensure you have sufficient knowledge of proper skin care pre and post-treatment.

 Other pre-treatment skin care are: